the-scouts/incognita/README.md

     * branca
  * geopandas
     * shapely
-    * fiona

- We recommend using [Conda](https://conda.io/en/latest/) to setup your environment, especially on Windows.

 ## Getting Started:
 You will need to obtain the latest version of the ONS Postcode Directory.
 Note